danielsaidi/website_danielsaidi/collections/_posts/2015/2015-09-11-asp-net-and-webapi-attributes-with-structuremap.md

 }
 ```

-To protect yourself from an incorrect setup, make sure that your attributes crash
-as early as possible, if these function properties are not set.
+Make sure that your attributes crash as early as possible, if these properties are not set.